 Columbus named it Guadeloupe and in so doing kept his promise to the monks of Our Lady of Guadeloupe Convent in Extremadura.
 Although the Spaniards didn’t stay, the namesake did.
 The French arrived in 1635 and besides a few hiccups along the way, it remains an overseas department of France in the Lesser Antilles.
 French infrastructure, sanitary standards, and the culinary expertise of nouvelle cuisine creole are a big draw to many.

 To the west is the Island of Terre-de-Haut, more commonly known as Les Saints, just a 20-minute ferry ride from the main island.
-Les Saints is most popular with day trippers and the yacht crowd and with no cars on the island, walking and scooter rides are the way to go.
+Les Saints is most popular with day trippers and the yacht crowd, With no cars on the island, walking and scooter rides are the way to go.
 This little island is about as sweet as they come.
 It even has a beach called “Pain de Sucre” and a specialty sweet called the agony of love (Tourment d’Amour) that women made for their lovers to make sure they returned home to them.
 You can even hang out at the freshly remodeled Hotel Kanaoa which sits picture perfect along the bay and is a lovely place to relax and dream.
 UNESCO has named this bay one of the most beautiful in the world, and if you close your eyes tightly you can still imagine pirate ships and buccaneers anchoring in the harbor, especially from Pierre Beach!
 What an added bonus to your Guadeloupe holidays!

 Recommended Reading about other Caribbean Islands: